Henvezz95/BarBeR/README.md

 All other folders are needed to compile the necessary libraries when building the repository.

 # Generate Train-Test Split Annotations
-For a test we need COCO annotations divided into train.json, val.json, and test.json.
+For a test, we need COCO annotations divided into train.json, val.json, and test.json.
 To configure how to split the annotations, we use a configuration file.
 An example is ```config/generate_coco_annotations_config.yaml```.
 With the configuration file, we can select which files to use and which annotations, the train-test split size, and if we are using K-fold cross-validation.
 The script used to generate the annotation is ```python/generate_coco_annotations.py```, which takes as input a configuration file and optionally the index k, which indicates the index of the current cross-validation test.

 ```